nes-lab/shepherd-targets/hardware/shepherd_target_programmer/README.md

 ## Install ProbeSoftware

 To use the programmer, the Riotee platform provides a probe-software.
-You can install it via your prefered python package-manager.
+You can install it via your preferred python package-manager.
 Here pip is used:

 ```Shell